Blog posts

 American Kidnapped in Colombia

-We consulted with a police investigator (Alejandro V.) in Manizales for a few recommendations to help us avoid kidnapping and extortion in Colombia.
-The following is a translation of his recorded comments regarding personal safety and data protection:
+We consulted with a police investigator (Alejandro V.) in Manizales for a few recommendations to help us avoid kidnapping and extortioTo better understand how to stay safe in Colombia, we consulted with Manizales police investigator Alejandro V. for expert recommendations on preventing kidnapping and extortion.
+Below is a translated excerpt from his recorded insights on personal safety and data protection:

 Be careful who you get involved with.
 Protect your personal information.
 Keep a low profile online.